termux/termux-gui/Protocol.md

     - id: The id of the View that fired the event.
     - aid: The id of the Activity the View is in.
   - click
-    - Additional values for ImageView: x and y position in the view
     - Additional values for CheckBox, Switch and ToggleButton: set: whether the View is set or not
   - longClick
   - focusChange